itsVaibhavSharma/Responsive-Web-Design/README.md

     <title>CatPhotoApp</title>
 </head>
 ```
+Remember that the `title` element gives search engines extra information about the page.
+It also displays the content of that `title` element in two more ways:

+- in the title bar when the page is open
+- in the browser tab for the page when you hover on it.
+Even if that tab is not active, once you hover on the tab, the `title` text is displayed.
 You can set browser behavior by adding self-closing `meta` elements in the `head`.
-Here's an example:

 ```html
 <meta attribute="value">